Home » Recipes » Diet » Vegetarian » Quick Spicy Coconut Noodles

 Quick spicy coconut noodles in a bowl on a grey marble background with chopsticks in the bowl.

-Whenever I’ve had a long day and get home a little late, it can be hard to find the motivation to cook.
-So I’m always looking for low effort recipes that still pack an incredible flavour punch, and ideally have a few vegetables thrown in for good measure.
-These delicious noodles are perfect for those days – I know you’ll love them as much as I do!
+What do you cook when you really can’t be bothered cooking?
+These saucy coconut noodles hit the spot for me every time.
+Whenever I’ve had a long day and get home a little late, finding the motivation to cook is hard.
+So I’m always looking for low-effort recipes that still pack an incredible flavor punch, and ideally have a few vegetables thrown in for good measure.

 Ingredients

-The great part about this recipe is that you can really use any vegetables you have hanging around in your fridge, so it’s a fab way to use up and odds and ends.
-It also uses a couple of cupboard staples to make the base of the sauce so you won’t need to go out and get anything special!
+The great part about this recipe is that you can use any vegetables you have hanging around in your fridge, so it’s a fab way to use up odds and ends.
+It also uses a couple of cupboard staples to make the base of the sauce so you won’t need to go out and get anything special.

 • Aromatics.
-We’ll use garlic and ginger to bring a lovely fragrance to the sauce.
+We’ll use garlic, ginger and lemongrass to bring a lovely fragrance to the sauce.
 Try to use fresh, but you could use dried or a paste if that’s what you have.

 • Veggies.
-Pak choi, spring onion and coriander are the stars here, but you can use any other green vegetables you have in your fridge.
-Broccoli, beans or peas would also be great here – use fresh or frozen.
+Pak choi, scallions (spring onions) and cilantro (coriander) are the stars here, but you can use any other green vegetables you have in your fridge.
+Broccoli, green beans, peas or edamame beans would be great here – use fresh or frozen.

 • Broth.
-Coconut milk and water form the liquid of the broth.
-You could also use chicken or vegetable stock to pump the flavour up even more.
+Coconut milk and vegetable stock form the liquid of the saucy broth.
+You could use chicken stock (or water) if you like.

 • Noodles.
-Use whichever noodles you like here!
-I’m using a thin ramen noodle but any will do.
+Use your favorite noodles – I’m using ramen noodles but any will do.
 I love this with rice noodles as well.
 You could even use spaghetti if that’s all you have.

 How to make it